Stanford-NavLab/constrained-nn-training/README.md

 2. Run `code` to open VSCode
 3. In bottom left corner of VSCode, select interpreter `'reach-net': conda`
 4. In upper right corner of VSCode, select kernel `'reach-net': conda`
+  a.
+May need to go to Preferences > Search "path" and select "python" and add path to anaconda envs to "Venv Path"